Quarter to Midnight (New Orleans #1) by Karen Rose

 As well as Molly and Gabe, we are introduced to a whole host of new characters who form the family dynamic that Rose likes to have in her books as well as being potential leading characters in future novels.
 Thankfully the numbers are lower in this novel as some of the previous books had way too many people included which made it hard to keep track.
 There are also appearances from characters we met previously in the Sacramento series and a cameo from a character from the Chicago series.

 The elements of the plot are suspenseful enough but the main villain had to be one of the least interesting we’ve ever had in the Rose canon and there were no chills despite a high body count.
 The leading characters were not as engaging either and their romance just didn’t spark as it should have to the extent I found myself skipping past their intimate senses.
-My favourite character was actually Willa Mae, an older lawyer, with a sassy attitude, and hope she manages to make a reappearance at some point as she probably has a few good stories to tell.
+My favourite character was actually Willa Mae, an older lawyer, with a sassy attitude, and I hope she manages to make a reappearance at some point as she probably has a few good stories to tell.

 The setting in New Orleans was also disappointing as I didn’t really feel it was exploited enough and it just seemed like we were in a generic city in the States.
 There are other authors I’ve read who have the ability to make you feel like you are in a place with descriptive prose full of sights, sounds and smells but Rose only scratched the surface.
-I will continue to read this series though as I’ve already bought the next books but it is a disappointing start.
+I will continue to read this series though as I’ve already bought the next book but it is a disappointing start.